Any area that has a !% chance of experiencing a base flood in any given year; also called base floodplains

 A third-party, unbiased assessment of your property’s value based on other comparable properties in the neighborhood

-A visual examination of a house that includes all the major components to make sure things are operational and to note if repairs are necessary
+Home inpections are visual examinations of houses that include all the major components to make sure things are operational and to note if repairs are necessary

-Money you borrow to purchase a habitable property, such as a house, condo, or apartment, that allows you to finance the purchase of the property by making payments over time
+A home loan is money you borrow to purchase a habitable property, such as a house, condo, or apartment, that allows you to finance the purchase of the property by making payments over time.

-Contracts between homeowners and warranty companies that help cover costs if a home’s systems or appliances malfunction
+Home warranties are contracts between homeowners and warranty companies that help cover costs if a home’s systems or appliances malfunction.

-A separate deductible that applies specifically to damage caused by hurricanes; often a based on a percentage of your home’s value.
+A hurricane deductible is a separate deductible that applies specifically to damage caused by hurricanes.
+It's often based on a percentage of your home’s value.

-An endorsement that adds coverage to your home insurance policy for a screen enclosure for your pool or patio
+Hurricane screen enclosure insurance is an endorsement that adds coverage to your home insurance policy for a screen enclosure for your pool or patio.

-Insurance that covers expenses related to having your identity stolen, such as attorney and tax advisor fees, credit report fees, loss of income due to absence from work while dealing with the fraud; often purchased as an add-ons
+Identify fraud insurance covers expenses related to having your identity stolen, such as attorney and tax advisor fees, credit report fees, and loss of income.
+This type of insurance is often purchased as an add-on.

-An individual who acts as an intermediary between the people who want to buy insurance and the carriers that develop the policies
+An insurance agent is an intermediary between the people who want to buy insurance and the carriers that develop the policies.

-Insured means the person or entity that has a financial interest in the property and has the right to the proceeds during a claim
+An insured is often a person or entity that has a financial interest in a property and has the right to the proceeds from a claim in the event of a loss.

-A company that provides protection from the financial repercussions of certain losses, such as theft or fire, in exchange for premiums
+An insurer is a company that provides protection from the financial repercussions of certain losses, such as theft or fire, in exchange for premiums.

 A jewelry appraisal is an official report documenting the value of a particular piece of jewelry or watch